timjbruce/reinvent_cvra_bootcamp/README.md

 }
 ```

+---

-## Step 4.
-Deploy the ConnectedCar Alexa Skill
+## Deploy the ConnectedCar Alexa Skill
-For
+Click on the link for the [Alexa Skill](AlexSkill/README.md) workshop module instructions.

+If you have skipped the Fleet Management module please make sure you follow the [instructions](#Generate-Trip-Data) to generate some trip data before you start this Alexa Skill module.

+---

-## Step 5.
-Build the Remote Command Function
+## Build the Remote Command Function
+Click on the link for the [Remote Command](remoteCommands/README.md) workshop module instructions.

+*For this module you will need to write your own Lambda functions and the instructions only provide you with code snippets*

+---

 ## Cleanup (10 mins)
 The last thing to do in this workshop is to clean up any resources that were deployed in your account.